google/oboe/docs/OpenSLESMigration.md

 OpenSL uses audio player and audio recorder objects to communicate with audio devices.
 In Oboe an `AudioStream` is used.

 In OpenSL the audio callback mechanism is a user-defined function which is called each time a buffer is enqueued.
-In Oboe you construct an `AudioStreamCallback` object, and its `onAudioReady` method is called each time audio data is ready to be read or written.
+In Oboe you construct an `AudioStreamDataCallback` object, and its `onAudioReady` method is called each time audio data is ready to be read or written.

 Here's a table which summarizes the object mappings: